 The table below provides a searchable list of region-to-region (macroscale) collated published connection reports (macroconnections) for the hypothalamus of the rat.
-Currently, these data include reports of macroconnections within the hypothalamus, and between the hypothalamus and thalamus (together the interbrain).
+Currently, these data include reports of macroconnections within the hypothalamus, and between the hypothalamus and cerebral cortex, cerebral nuclei, and thalamus.

 Search tips: To show only connection reports that were chosen as the best available for use in network analysis (Connection Data Sources at bottom of page) select [yes] from the [Selected Report] category.
 Multiple filter selections can be applied to refine search results.
 To clear all filters select [Clear filters] from the [More actions] menu.